TheArtificial/rails-wiki/README.md

 This aims to become a suitable replacement for [GollumRails](https://github.com/dancinglightning/gollum_rails), which does not actually use gollum-lib, but also provides an engine with Gollum-like features.
 (The name is historic.)

 If instead of a mountable engine you want to use gollum-lib to weave wiki functionality into your own models and views, consider [gollum_rails](https://github.com/nirnanaaa/gollum_rails).
+If you just want a wiki that uses your existing database, look at [Irwi](https://github.com/alno/irwi)

 Rails Wiki exists because we desired a git-backed wiki using Markdown, YAML frontmatter, and a hierarchical namespace for pages and attachments.